keithmmc/ATUproblemsets/README.md

 #  problem 1 print hello world #

-this is  the first piece of code people learn when starting to code, in order to make this code do a little bit more I added a variable called input that asks for the user name what is your name what is your name keith this will then been displayed with hello world helloworld  keith
+the main idea of this problem was to commit to github along with a simple print hello world statement. this is  the first piece of code people learn when starting to code, in order to make this code do a little bit more I added a variable called input that asks for the user name it then printed this with hello world.

 # references #
 https://github.com/git-guides/git-commit